RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 ```
 [Facility Name] + ' - ' + STR([Provider Ccn])
 ```
-As top box questions contain the number "9" or "always", the following if-then statement was used to identify the number of top box questions selected by patients across all the HCAHPS questions.
+A top box questions contain the number "9" or "always".
+Therefore, the following if-then statement was used to identify the number of top box answers corresponding to the number of top box questions selected by patients across all the HCAHPS questions.
 ```
 IF CONTAINS([Hcahps Question],'Always') OR CONTAINS([Hcahps Question],'9')
 THEN 1 ELSE 0